Blake-C/wp-foundation-six/README.md

 git push origin master
 ```

-Now you can run ```composer install``` within your name-of-your-project directory.
+Now you can run ```composer install``` then ```composer update``` within your name-of-your-project directory.
 This will install WordPress into the wp directory and install plugins into the wp-content/plugins directory.

 The following default plugins will be installed:
 - [wordpress-seo](https://wordpress.org/plugins/wordpress-seo/)